 Where do you work?

-This question used to mean ‘Who is your employer?’, but with more and more people working from home, and more of those people looking for ideas on how to manage a home office environment successfully, the question raises issues about what is effective and what isn’t when working from home.
+This question used to mean ‘Who is your employer?’, but with more and more people working from home, and more of those people looking for ideas on how to manage a home office environment successfully, the question raises issues about what is effective and what isn’t when working from home even more if you have many people working and that’s why taking a program as an administrative specialist can be really helpful to learn how to run an office efficiently.

 Initially, dining room tables were commonly transformed into home office spaces.
 It was the natural spot to accommodate laptops and work piles.
 Many people learned quickly – my husband included – that working at the dining room table for eight hours is, well, unpleasant.
 We ended up transforming a room of our home to suit our needs, and I see many people doing the same.